MobCat/MobCats-original-xbox-game-list/README.md

 Like if I where also to dump and log all the save game icons, not just the title icons.
 I do need to log TUs at some point, but just logging all the main games is going to be enough work.

+# Lists in this repo

-ListKey.md is well, the key for the table.
+**ListKey.md** is well, the key for the table.
 It explains what the categories in the list are.

-GameList.md is the nice list, with icons and stuff.
+**GameList.md** is the nice list, with icons and stuff.
 You can also find an alt copy of this list at [https://rentry.org/wpqaz](https://rentry.org/wpqaz)
 And you can find all the icons in the icon folder in this GitHub.

-GameList.csv is the same as the markdown list, but no game icons.
+**GameList.csv** is the same as the markdown list, but no game icons.
 Just data.
 It can be searched and easily viewed with GitHubs table viewer thing.
+Please note, some characters like " had to be removed from the title names to keep GitHub happy.

-GameList.txt is a raw text dump from my "tools".
+**GameList.txt** is a raw text dump from my "tools".
 Might be useful if for some reason you can't ingest the csv into your project.